 There is no charge to visit.

-Porta-pot restrooms are available adjacent to the refuge visitor center and are open during normal refuge hours.
+Restrooms are available at the refuge visitor center and are open during normal refuge hours.

 Points of Interest